Using MIDI controllers with Live

 A MIDI controller is a MIDI-enabled hardware device capable of sending MIDI Note or CC data, with any of the following elements: keys, encoders, buttons, dials or sliders.
-For instance, you could use a MIDI controller to play notes in MIDI instruments or to adjust the filter cutoff frequency in a device.

 Here's a Novation Launchkey MINI.
 It has a mini keyboard, buttons and dials, all of which can be used to control Live.

 How do I connect my MIDI controller to my computer?

 If your device has a USB connection you can connect it with a USB cable to your computer.
 Certain devices are class compliant, which means that they don't need a dedicated driver.
 Otherwise make sure to install the USB driver which you'll find on the manufacturer's website.

 If your MIDI controller only has MIDI ports, then you need to use a MIDI cable.
 Connect the cable from the MIDI controller output to an input port on your MIDI interface (audio interfaces often have MIDI ports too).

 How do I activate the MIDI controller in Live?

 There are two possible ways of configuring a MIDI controller in Live:

 If your device has a natively supported control surface, it will automatically activate once you launch Live.
 Control Surfaces are specially written scripts which allow certain controllers to interface with Live.